DerGuru/The-Resonant/New Chapters/03 - Part3/P3-03_Breathing_Room.md

 "I told you.
 Helping a friend."

-"For ten days?
+"For days?
 Without calling?"
 He gestured sharply with a wooden spoon.
 "Your mother worries.
 I worry."

 "I'm an adult, Dad."